 - You cannot submit new evidence

 - Carefully read and re-read the original judge’s decision to unearth mistakes.
-The judge’s are under a bunch of pressure to decide cases quickly.
-They will oftentimes resort to “boilerplate,” easy to insert reasons to deny your appeal that have nothing to do with the issues you raised
+The judges are under a bunch of pressure to decide cases quickly.
+They will often resort to “boilerplate,” easy-to-insert reasons to deny your appeal that have nothing to do with the issues you raised

-- The judge mistakenly referred to our testimony as claiming a curbside passenger drop off when we acknowledged that Sue double parked when she dropped off her husband and child.
-This is “appeal gold.”
+- The judge mistakenly referred to our testimony as claiming a curbside passenger drop-off when we acknowledged that Sue double-parked when she dropped off her husband and child.
+This mistake is “appeal gold.”

-- Don’t make the mistake I made, i.e., taking for granted that a judge would know that the warrior scanned the registration before placing the double parking ticket under the wiper.
+- Please don’t make a mistake I made, i.e., taking for granted that a judge would know that the warrior scanned the registration before placing the double parking ticket under the wiper.
 Spell it out because you know what happens when we a-s-s-u-m-e.